 For the dish pictured, I did my go-to rice cooker meal: brown rice with tofu and kale in the steamer basket.
 Steamed rice, veggies, and tofu are a nice basic vehicle for this coconut curry sauce, but you can also use it on stir fries, veggies roasts, or even put some of this sauce into pureed dips to add a little bit of punch.

 You don’t need a fancy blender for this recipe at all.
 I’ve made this coconut curry sauce in my Vitamix before, but this time I used my very old Magic Bullet to make sure it works on even a low-end blender.

 Check out how easy it is to make this coconut curry sauce, y’all!

 You make this simple coconut curry sauce in your blender.
 It takes about five minutes!

-- 1 tablespoon curry paste of your choice (Adjust to suit your tastes - more for spicier sauce, less for more mild sauce.)
+- 2 tablespoons curry paste of your choice (Adjust to suit your tastes - more for spicier sauce, less for more mild sauce.)

-Toss all of the ingredients (except for the toppings) into your blender or food processor.
+Toss all of the ingredients into your blender or food processor.